ricardorauber/UIFlow/README.md

 In this case, the `LoginViewController` is a subclass of the `UIFlowViewController`, so it has the `updateUI()` method that was used in the `subscribe` method to be executed everytime there is a change on the `ViewModel`.
 Please take a look at the next concept for a detailed explanation on it.

-#### UIFlowViewController
+### UIFlowViewController

 All of the other objects are dependency-free, so you can use them together or not, but to make the best use of this framework, you should use the `UIFlowViewController`.

 Why?
-Simple, it already has a `Coordinator` and a `ViewModel` properties.
-They are generic and the `UIFlowViewController` will do the dirt part of subscribing and unsubscribing from the notifications of the `ViewModel`.
+Simple, it already has `ViewModel` and `Coordinator` properties.
+They are generic and the `UIFlowViewController<ViewModel, Coordinator>` will do the dirt part of subscribing and unsubscribing from the notifications of the `ViewModel`.

 If you have read all the documentation, you will now understand how all the pieces will come together nicely, otherwise it might be missing some information, so please take a look at the other concepts first.